tasdikrahman/tasdikrahman.me/_posts/2020-11-21-choosing-between-one-big-cluster-or-multiple-smaller-kubernetes-clusters.md

 #### Ending notes

-Either of the two options, one large cluster vs multiple large clusters, both are an opinionated way to run clusters, or for that matter any compute infrastructure.
+Either of the two options, one large cluster vs multiple smaller clusters, both are an opinionated way to run clusters, or for that matter any compute infrastructure.
 What works best, might not work out in another context.
 Someone else's best practice might turn out into a nightmare for another org/team to manage/run.

 Given, most/all of these problems can be solved, the right trade-offs can be made when deciding for a solution and I hope this discussion helps you making the right decision in your context.